vilmosz/cw19/CW1.md

 Describe very briefly, in your own words, what the Berlekamp-Massey algorithm is used for and how it works.

 ### Question 5
 Apply the Berlekamp-Massey algorithm on the key stream fragment you were given to obtain the _feedback polynomial_ that generated the key.
 For full marks, you have to implement the algorithm yourself, attach key part of the algorithm to the report as an annex and describe briefly which bit of the implementation you found the most challenging.
-If you use someone else's code or an online service you will not be awarded full marks; in this make sure you acknowledge the source of the code or service you use.
+If you use someone else's code or an online service you will not be awarded full marks; in this case make sure you acknowledge the source of the code or service you use.

 ### Question 6
 Generate the full key stream in order to be able to decrypt the cipher text you intercepted (i.e. what you were given).

 ### Question 7
 Decrypt and decode the cipher text to get the original plain text message.
 Show all your workings.
-If your calculations are correct, you will get a English dictionary word as the plain text.
+If your calculations are correct, you will get an English dictionary word as the plain text.

 ### Question 8
 Briefly - in one paragraph - describe the design of your code.
 Attach key snippets to the annex.
 Don't forget to acknowledge all sources.
 Make sure you acknowledge any code re-use.